kahypar/mt-kahypar/README.md

 Running Mt-KaHyPar
 -----------

-To partition a **hypergraph** with our default configuration, you can use the following command:
+To partition a **hypergraph** with our default configuration, use the following command:

     ./mt-kahypar/application/MtKaHyPar -h <path-to-hgr> --preset-type=default -t <# threads> -k <# blocks> -e <imbalance (e.g. 0.03)> -o km1

+Available options are described in more detail below.
+You can also use `--help` to print a summary of the most important options.

 ### Partitioning Configurations

 Mt-KaHyPar provides several partitioning configurations with different time-quality trade-offs.
 The configurations are stored in `ini` files located in the `config` folder.
-However, we recommend using the `--preset-type` command line parameter to run Mt-KaHyPar with a specific partitioning configuration:
+However, we recommend using the `--preset-type` parameter:

     --preset-type=<default/quality/highest_quality/deterministic/deterministic_quality/large_k>